bysnupy/handson/handson__ocp4_installation_on_rhev.md

 ### Input kernel parameter to RHCOS boot page

-WATCH OUT, you should recognize your vNIC and disk device name in advance.
+WATCH OUT, you should recognize your vNIC and disk device name on your RHV in advance.
 Usually, NIC device names as "ensX" format, such as first NIC is "ens3" and second one is "ens4".
 Disk device also names as "vdX" format, such as first disk is "vda" and second is "vdb".